-- An RMS Statement of Completion (SOC) certificate which allows them to work in the Traffic Control Industry immediately whilst waiting for final assessment which will be conducted in a live environment.
-The SOC is valid for 90 days only.
+- An SafeWork NSW Statement of Completion (SOC) certificate which allows them to work in the Traffic Control Industry immediately whilst waiting for final assessment which will be conducted in a live environment.
+The SOT is valid for 90 days only.

 Students who successfully complete the live assessment will be awarded the statement of attainment for the following skills sets:

-- RIIWHS201D Work Safely and follow WHS policies and procedures Work safely and follow WHS policies and procedures
+- RIIWHS201D – Work safely and follow WHS policies and procedures Work safely and follow WHS policies and procedures

-The Statement of Attainment (SOA) is required for an application that we submit to the RMS for the photo-card licence.
+The Statement of Attainment (SOA) is required for an application that we submit to the SafeWork NSW for the card licence.
 The licence is valid for 3 years.

 The skills and competencies learned for the Implement Traffic Control Plan qualification:

-- Set up, Monitor and Close down traffic control devices according to a nominated TCGS/TCP, to WHS and legislative requirements.
+- Set up, monitor and close down traffic control devices according to a nominated TGS/TMP, to WHS and legislative requirements

-- Check, clean and store equipment on completion of work and close down a TCGS/TCP.
+- Check, clean and store equipment on completion of work and close down a TGS/TMP

-- Know the basic function of the TCGS/TCP system
+- Know the basic function of the TGS/TMP system

 - Use the site/location assessment, distinguish topographical landmarks and carry out authorised risk control

-- Conduct an onsite check of a TCGS/TCP to identify any unexpected risks/hazards
+- Conduct an onsite check of a TGS/TMP to identify any unexpected risks/hazards

 - Plan for emergencies that may arise

-- Ensure spacing between signs and traffic control devices is in line with a TCGS/TCP
+- Ensure spacing between signs and traffic control devices is in line with a TGS/TMP

 - Understand speed, environment, type and class of vehicles, traffic density, sight lines, environmental conditions, weather patterns and surface type